mwhapples/BrailleBlaster-NG-docs/manual.md

 #### Applying Styles

-BrailleBlaster's formatting is contextual, and the Styles conform to the rules laid out in [Braille Formats 2016](http://www.brailleauthority.org/formats/formats2016.html).
+BrailleBlaster’s formatting is contextual, and the Styles conform to the rules laid out in [Braille Formats 2016](http://www.brailleauthority.org/formats/formats2016.html).
 How each style functions in BrailleBlaster is detailed in the \[\[#Appendix